EU's Juncker steps up contacts with Greece, scant progress so far

 "That being said, of course very intense contacts are going on between the president, prime minister Tsipras and other players involved in the euro zone and beyond, but up to this point all these contacts have not been very fruitful."

-EU Economic Affairs Commissioner Pierre Moscovici said a meeting of Eurogroup finance ministers on Wednesday would be decisive, and reaffirmed the EU's insistence that the Greeks must request an extension to its current bailout program for a solution to be found.
+EU Economic Affairs Commissioner Pierre Moscovici said a meeting of Eurogroup finance ministers on Feb.
+16 would be decisive, and reaffirmed the EU's insistence that Greece must extend its current bailout programme for a solution to be found.

-"They know the program is our reference and framework.
-We have to see what kind of solutions we can decide inside this framework, not outside it," Moscovici said.

 His tough stance has proved popular at home, with 75 percent of Greek backing him, an opinion poll showed.